atmoswing/atmoswing-user-manual/docs/app-downscaler/usage.rst

 Usage
 =====

 The Downscaler allows the AMs to be used in a climatic context, either for climate reconstruction or for climate change impact studies.
-When used for future climate impact, the user must pay close attention to the selected predictors, so that they are able to represent the climate change signal.
-This is a relatively new field of application of AMs.
+When used for future climate impact, the user must pay close attention to the selected predictors, so that they can represent the climate change signal.
+It is a relatively new field of application of AMs.

 .. warning::
     The Downscaler is the last addition to AtmoSwing and has therefore not been tested/used as intensively as the other tools.
-You might encounter some bugs.
-Please report them as `GitHub issues <https://github.com/atmoswing/atmoswing/issues>`_ or contact directly the developer.
+Some bugs might be encountered.
+Please report them as `GitHub issues <https://github.com/atmoswing/atmoswing/issues>`_ or contact the developer directly.

 Requirements
 ------------